Custom Printed Paper Components for Board Games

 Game Rulebooks Manufacturing

-Rulebooks are functional tools, not just printed inserts.
-We check the opening behavior, gutter margin, and page layout so players can read the rules during active play, not only in a PDF.
-Beyond legibility, we also calculate fold build-up, booklet thickness, and box clearance so the rulebook fits the insert without causing lid lift or pressure on nearby components.
+Rulebooks are functional tools, not just inserts.
+We check opening, gutter, and layout so players can read during play, not only in a PDF.
+We also calculate fold build-up, thickness, and box clearance so the rulebook fits the insert without lid lift or pressure on components.

-For normal board games, we usually check folded sheets and stapled booklets before considering anything heavier.
-These are easier to pack, easier to read at the table, and more cost-controlled for normal rule counts.
-Perfect binding only makes sense when the rulebook has enough pages to justify a spine.
-If the booklet is too thin, perfect binding can feel stiff, weak, or unnecessary.
+For most board games, we check folded sheets and stapled booklets before heavier options.
+They are easier to pack, read, and control cost.
+Perfect binding only works when page count justifies a spine.
+If too thin, it can feel stiff or unnecessary.

-Paper choice also matters.
-For many rulebooks, we usually check around 80–128 gsm offset paper when the priority is easier folding, lower thickness, and comfortable reading.
-C2S art paper can improve image color and cover presentation, but it also adds stiffness, thickness, and sometimes glare under table lighting.
-A rulebook should not become the thickest problem inside the box unless the game really needs that many pages.
+Paper choice matters.
+We usually check 80–128 gsm offset paper for easier folding, lower thickness, and comfortable reading.
+C2S art paper improves color and cover look, but adds stiffness, thickness, and glare.
+A rulebook should not become the thickest item unless necessary.

 Common Rulebook Formats